Sajjxd91/Challenge-1-bLink_it/README.md

 ### Installing

 * Place the led lights in the Breadboard
-*One end of led should be connected to output pin of arduino board.
+* One end of led should be connected to output pin of arduino board.
-*The other end of led should be connected to ground pin of arduino board.
+* The other end of led should be connected to ground pin of arduino board.
-*simillary do all the 7 leds in the same way.
+* Simillary connect do all the 7 leds in the same way.
 * Now write the code.

 ### My circuit image